Paul A. Carpenter, MD

-Paul Carpenter, MBBS, is attending physician at Seattle Childrens Hospital and Fred Hutchinson Cancer Research Center (FHCRC) and professor at the University of Washington, with a focus on graft versus host disease (GVHD).
+Paul Carpenter, MD, is attending physician at Seattle Children's Hospital and Fred Hutchinson Cancer Research Center (FHCRC) and professor at the University of Washington, with a focus on graft-versus-host disease (GVHD).
 He supervises junior attending staff on the pediatric hematopoietic cell transplant service at FHCRC.
 His local responsibilities include long-standing contributions to the FHCRC Standard Practice Committee and Standard Practice Manual.

 He chairs a Data Safety Monitoring Board for multiple FHCRC protocols and serves on the FHCRC Scientific Review Committee and one of the two Institutional Review Boards.
 His clinical and research interests focus on GVHD, which is the major and potentially lethal complication of hematopoietic cell transplant.
 His research continues to explore new therapies for the treatment of acute and chronic GVHD, and he is an active member in the national efforts to advance the field of chronic GVHD treatment.
 He is studies therapies designed to ameliorate key morbidities associated with chronic immunosuppressive therapies, such as bisphosphonate therapy for glucocorticoid-induced bone disease and the use of statins to treat hyperlipidemia.
 He has designed and participated in studies to evaluate the safety and efficacy of tyrosine kinase inhibitors as post-transplant therapy for high-risk Philadelphia chromosomepositive leukemias and for the treatment of chronic graft versus host disease.
 He is currently a principal ivvestigator of the inaugural Blood and Marrow Clinical Trials Network (BMT CTN) Phase II/III 0801 trial for chronic graft-versus-host-disease.